Dheeraj4103/Password-Checker/README.md

 # Password-Checker
-Here you can chech that, if your password ever been HACKED
+Here you can check that, if your password ever been HACKED